omnivector-solutions/armasec/docs/source/tutorials/getting_started_with_keycloak.md

 ![Clients](../images/keycloak-03.png){: .framed-image}
 _Clients_

-For this tutorial, we will use the name "armasec-tutorial".
+For this tutorial, we will use the name "armasec_tutorial".
 Click "Save" to create the new client.

+[TODO]: # (Take new screenshots with "armasec_tutorial" instead of "armasec-tutorial")

 ![Create client](../images/keycloak-04.png){: .framed-image}
 _Create client_